See the course catalog for complete course descriptions.

 • PSC32-654 Women and Politics in Europe and Asia

 A study of women and politics in Europe and Asia from a comparative perspective.
 Explores the role ideology, institutions, culture and social movements play in creating opportunities and constraints for women in the political realm.
-Contributes to East Asian Studies, Feminist Studies and International Studies.
-Prerequisite: Political Science 32-144.
-(ScS) (SJ) (Comparative Politics)
+Contributes to East Asian Studies, Feminist Studies, and International Studies.
+Prerequisite: Political Science 32-364 or 32-384, or permission of instructor.
+(ScS) (SJ) (PJ)

 Religion